joshmanderson/reflaction/README.md

 ## Action

 Something which can be 'dispatched' (read: triggered) by a component which will be handled by a developer defined function (or functions), resulting in an update to the store.
+An action has a `type` and a `payload`.

+## Action Handler

+A user defined function which handles a specific action.
+Action handlers receive the current store and the action payload, and should return the new store for updating.

 ## Action Flow

 A flow of logic which can be triggered by a component, which results in the dispatching of multiple actions – for example, an asynchronous network call to fetch data, where different actions are dispatched along the way to track progress (pending, fulfilled, rejected etc.).

+## Action Middleware

+User or third party defined functions, which are run when an action is dispatched, before it is handled by the action handlers.
+Middleware functions can be used to intercept and modify actions before they are handled, or perform helpful tasks such as logging.

 ## Provider

 Provides access to reflaction functionality for descendent components (access to the store, ability to dispatch actions and trigger action flows).
+Also note that almost all functionality within reflaction is handled by the Provider, including initialisation, action dispatching and action flow triggering.

 # Example